nebula-engine/Nebula/README.md

 ## Networking

-### basic server-client model
+### Basic Server-Client Model

-Networking requires determining if the core objects are local or remote.
+- Networking requires determining if the core objects are local or remote.
-Local means they are on the server machine, remote means they are on a client machine.
+- Local means they are on the server machine, remote means they are on a client machine.
-Local scenes simulate physics and send pose data to clients via the actor's v\_set\_pose\_data.
+- Local scenes simulate physics and send pose data to clients via the actor's v\_set\_pose\_data.
-Object determine if they are local or remote via the \_M\_network\_object pointer.
+- Objects determine if they are local or remote via the \_M\_network\_object pointer.

 ## Plugins

-neb::fnd::plug classes are used to implement special functionality.
+- neb::fnd::plug classes are used to implement special functionality.
-They are the children of corresponding neb::fnd classes.
+- They are the children of corresponding neb::fnd classes.
-They are used when the functionality is optional but the underlying structure is still needed (e.g. scenes, actors).
+- They are used when the functionality is optional but the underlying structure is still needed (e.g. scenes, actors).

-Plugin classes

-Full Rebuild

-real	7m33.772s
-user	26m25.272s
-sys	1m46.803s
+## Server-Client Connection Process

+- Issue: need to assign unique index\_process to each process
+- Solution: assume all processes connected by a given network have registered with the same RegistryProcess server.
+- By default, a process will have an invalid index\_process.

+## Temp Notes

+client process_managed isnt being registered!

 ## Boost

 theory about Boost Asio: only one async callback will run at a time.
 So, if an async callback blocks, no other async calls will complete until the blockage clears

-## server-client connection process

-Issue: need to assign unique index\_process to each process
-Solution: assume all processes connected by a given network have registered with the same RegistryProcess server.
-By default, a process will have an invalid index\_process.
-Before a